-Though overloading is a primary cause of many boating accidents, improper loading Boaters should know the amount of weight and evenly is equally hazardous. distribute the weight.
+Though overloading is a primary cause of many boating accidents improper loading is equally hazardous.
+Boaters should know the amount of weight on board and evenly distribute the weight.

-Near the steering wheel, you will find a metal Coast Guard Capacity Information Tag indicating the maximum weight and person capacity for your boat.
+Near the steering wheel you will find a metal Coast Guard Capacity Information Tag indicating the maximum weight and person capacity for your boat.
 This tag will also designate the maximum horsepower limit for an outboard.
 You and your passengers will be in jeopardy and your warranty void if any of these stipulations are exceeded.

 The capacity plate indicates maximum load under normal conditions.
 The capacity plate does not release the operator from the accountability of rational judgment.
-Allow yourself and extra margin in rough waters and adverse conditions by reducing the boat's capacity.
+Allow yourself an extra margin in rough waters and adverse conditions by reducing the boat's capacity.
 Maintain a watch on weather conditions.